andongluis/nlg-blog/docs/_posts/2019-11-22-Summarization-post.md

 - Chen, Yen-Chun, and Mohit Bansal.
 "Fast Abstractive Summarization with Reinforce-Selected Sentence Rewriting."
 In *Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics* (Volume 1: Long Papers), pp. 675-686.
 2018.
 - Yin, Wenpeng, and Yulong Pei.
 "Optimizing sentence modeling and selection for document summarization."
 In *Twenty-Fourth International Joint Conference on Artificial Intelligence*.
 2015.
 - Narayan, Shashi, Shay B. Cohen, and Mirella Lapata.
 "Ranking Sentences for Extractive Summarization with Reinforcement Learning."
 In *Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies*, Volume 1 (Long Papers), pp. 1747-1759.
 2018.
-- Yousefi-Azar, Mahmood, and Len Hamey.
-"Text summarization using unsupervised deep learning." *Expert Systems with Applications 68* (2017): 93-105.
 - Allahyari, Mehdi, Seyedamin Pouriyeh, Mehdi Assefi, Saeid Safaei, Elizabeth D. Trippe, Juan B. Gutierrez, and Krys Kochut.
 "Text summarization techniques: a brief survey." arXiv preprint arXiv:1707.02268 (2017).
 - Liu, Peter J., Mohammad Saleh, Etienne Pot, Ben Goodrich, Ryan Sepassi, Lukasz Kaiser, and Noam Shazeer.
 "Generating wikipedia by summarizing long sequences." arXiv preprint arXiv:1801.10198 (2018).
-- Kryscinski, Wojciech, Nitish Shirish Keskar, Bryan McCann, Caiming Xiong, and Richard Socher.
-"Neural Text Summarization: A Critical Evaluation."
-In Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP), pp. 540-551.
-2019.
 - Nallapati, Ramesh, Bowen Zhou, and Mingbo Ma.
 "Classify or select: Neural architectures for extractive document summarization." arXiv preprint arXiv:1611.04244 (2016).
 - Hermann, Karl Moritz, Tomas Kocisky, Edward Grefenstette, Lasse Espeholt, Will Kay, Mustafa Suleyman, and Phil Blunsom.
 "Teaching machines to read and comprehend."
 In *Advances in neural information processing systems*, pp. 1693-1701.
 2015.
+- Kryściński, Wojciech, Romain Paulus, Caiming Xiong, and Richard Socher.
+"Improving Abstraction in Text Summarization."
+In *Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing*, pp. 1808-1817.
+2018.
+- Guo, Han, Ramakanth Pasunuru, and Mohit Bansal.
+"Soft Layer-Specific Multi-Task Summarization with Entailment and Question Generation."
+In *Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)*, pp. 687-697.
+2018.